Jordan–Portugal relations

-Jordan–Portugal relations refer to bilateral relations between Jordan and Portugal.
+Jordan–Portugal relations refer to the bilateral relations between Jordan and Portugal.
 The diplomatic relations between the two countries date back to June 1972, the month in which the first diplomatic mission is accredited in Jordan.

 History

 The diplomatic relations between Portugal and Jordan were established in July 1972, and in the 5th of the same month, the Portuguese Ambassador in Beirut, Augusto Henrique Coelho Lopes, presented his credentials as Non-resident Ambassador in Jordan, becoming the first Portuguese diplomatic representative accredited to the Kingdom of Jordan.

 The relations between the two countries have remained stable, and intensified in the first decade of the 21st century, with the signing of several bilateral agreements, and with a number of official visits being carried out by officials from both countries, including a state visit by the Portuguese President, Aníbal Cavaco Silva in February 2008, and an Official Visit from the Kings of Jordan in March 2009.